songyang722/coursera/Google Data Analytics/note.md

 - identify patterns and piece the data together in a way that works for each specific data project
 - create excellent data visualizations, like graphs and charts

-Formula: a set of instructions that performs a specific calculation using the data in a spreadsheet
+Formula: a set of instructions that performs a specific action using the data in a spreadsheet

 Function: a preset command that automatically performs a specific process or task using the data in a spreadsheet